approach0/docs/content/en/internals.md

 * Fingerprint (or `fp`) is generated for each leaf-root path
 * A subtree Hash is generated for each subtree
 * A pathID and a leafID (starting from 1) are generated for each path, initially they are the same
-* Max pathID/leafID is also the number of leaf-root paths here, they are no greater than MAX_SUBPATH_ID = 64
+* Max pathID/leafID is also the maximum number of leaf-root paths here, they are no greater than MAX_SUBPATH_ID = 64
 * Any nil node will be pruned

 The following is an example output for expression `$a+bc=$` (notice the RHS has nothing so it will reduce into nil)